SquareGPS/navixy-api/docs/data-warehouse-api/how-to/raw-data-request-date-and-time.md

     "columns": ["lat","lng","discrete_inputs.1","inputs.board_voltage"]}'
     ```

-!!! note "Regardless of the time zone specified, the output for a raw data request will always contain a `msg_time` column that contains time stamps according to user account time zone.
+!!! note "The output for a raw data request will always contain a `msg_time` column that contains time stamps according to user account time zone.
 If you need to obtain `msg_time` in any other time zone, please refer to **Time zone** section below."

 ## Regular date and time